Sak1012/azure-search-openai-demo/README.md

 ## Using the app

 - In Azure: navigate to the Azure WebApp deployed by azd.
-The URL is printed out when azd completes (as "Endpoint"), or you can find it in the Azure portal.
+The URL is printed out when azd completes (as "Endpoint"), or you can find it in the Azure portal (Remember to add it in redirect uri !
+[See Here](#entra-id-app-registration-and-code-configuration)).
-- Running locally: navigate to 127.0.0.1:50505
+- Running locally: navigate to 127.0.0.1:5173

 Once in the web app: